charles37/nix-recorder/README.md

 - Nix package manager

 ## Contributing
-Contributions to `nix-recorder` are welcome.
-Please submit a pull request or open an issue for bugs, features, or enhancements.
+contributions are encouraged!
+Feel free to submit pull requests or open issues for bugs, feature requests, or enhancements.

 ## License
-GPLv3 (RMS)
+GPLv3